pratikjadhav2000/Vocab/README.md

 Create new database named :  'vocab'

-Select the vocab database, and click on import.And import the following file in extracted folder:
+Select the vocab database, and click on import.And import the following file from extracted folder:

 vocab.sql